 This being cannot depend on anything else or need to receive anything from anything else in order to do what it does.
 Thus, it exists and has its capabilities of itself, from within itself alone, as well as acting from within itself alone.
 Again, this being cannot be subject to being made or produced.
 In fact, it is above and beyond the whole order of arising and perishing, as will become clear.
 It exists just in virtue of being the very thing that it is.
 (People speak of this being as “self caused,” and rightly so, but this means simply that it exists through its own nature, or by its own power.
 It does not mean that this being brings itself into existence from not existing.)
 Therefore, this being is above being merely contingent in any way, and so it is necessary.

 Also, this being is void of passive receptivity as regards its existence, its capabilities, and its activity.
 Now, this kind of passive receptivity is what Saint Thomas called “passive potency” and what in ordinary English might be called “mere potentiality.”
 The idea of potentiality was developed by Aristotle, and at least strongly foreshadowed by Plato, to answer Parmenides and show why there can be things that are “subject to multiplicity and change.”
-Aquinas took the analysis further and argued that potentiality is the basis for things to be limited or restricted (which is the basis for being subject to multiplicity and change).
+Aquinas took the analysis further and argued that potentiality is the basis for things to be limited or restricted (which is the basis for being subject to multiplicity and, ultimately, to change as well).

 Thus, Aquinas said an angel (which is a pure spirit) must receive existence from God, and it is limited on this basis.
 An angel is made to exist as the kind or species of thing that it is, but then it is limited by this very fact of its own specific nature.
 Only God rules freely over all kinds.
 Again, a material being is even more deeply limited, for in addition to receiving existence, its specific character must also be received within matter, just as the shape of the cookie cutter is received by the dough.
 In these ways, being limited is derived from needing to receive.
 (Or, more properly, limitation results from receiving according to terms and conditions that impose some restriction.)